OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-guide-masterclass/instructions.md

 ```
 http://ACCOUNTNAME-9080.theiadocker-1.proxy.cognitiveclass.ai/metrics
 ```
-Skills Network Labs will automatically try to redirect you over to **localhost** because it can not reach the launched application.
-When you are redirected you should see a message like this:
+You should see a message like this:

 ```
-This site can’t be reached
+Error 403: Resource must be accessed with a secure connection try again using an HTTPS connection.
 ```

-This message can vary depending on your browser.

-or a **Username** and **Password** will be required.
+or a **Username** and **Password** will be required

 If you take a look at the server output, you should see the following error: